 Order Search Path 1 Preset path and/or automatic server discovery (this information is provided by your application vendor).
 2 The environment variable VENDOR_LICENSE_PATH.
 The VENDOR name is the same as that specified in the license file.
-The generic environment variable LMX_LICENSE_PATH, which is used by all applications protected by LM-X.
+3 The generic environment variable LMX_LICENSE_PATH, which is used by all applications protected by LM-X.

-Note: Paths are separated with a semicolon (;) on Windows systems and a colon (:) on Unix systems.
+Note: Paths are separated with a semicolon (;) and backslashes ()) on Windows systems and a colon (:) and forward slashes (/) on Unix systems.